jnozzi/cocoadev.com/markdown/NSTextStorageWordsVSNextWordFromIndex.md

 * I cycle through all my text using nextWordFromIndex:forward.
-* I use the index passed in and the index returnd to create the range of the word, and then use General/NSString's -substringWithRange: to get the word itself.
+* I use the index passed in and the index returnd to create the range of the word, and then use NSString's -substringWithRange: to get the word itself.
-* Once I've got the word, I use General/NSString's -stringByTrimmingCharactersFromSet: to get rid of any punctuation and whitespace on either side of the word.
+* Once I've got the word, I use NSString's -stringByTrimmingCharactersFromSet: to get rid of any punctuation and whitespace on either side of the word.
-* I then check that what I've got left contains letters or numbers using General/NSString's -rangeOfCharactersFromSet: with alphaNumericCharacterSet.
+* I then check that what I've got left contains letters or numbers using NSString's -rangeOfCharactersFromSet: with alphaNumericCharacterSet.
-* If the range returned is not General/NSNotFound, I know that I have a valid word, and add it to my count.
+* If the range returned is not NSNotFound, I know that I have a valid word, and add it to my count.

 This way, punctuation and whitespace doesn't get counted.

-For a live word count, you can use General/NSTextView's -shouldChangeTextInRange:replacementString: and -didChangeText: to calculate the difference in word count for the changed text - that way you can have a live word count that doesn't slow down typing on even very large documents.
+For a live word count, you can use NSTextView's -shouldChangeTextInRange:replacementString: and -didChangeText: to calculate the difference in word count for the changed text - that way you can have a live word count that doesn't slow down typing on even very large documents.

 Hope that is of some help.
 Cheers,